 The MRI scanner looks like a large box with an open tunnel.
 You will lie down and then be positioned within the MRI tunnel either on your back or your side.
 Our staff will help make you as comfortable as possible during the procedure.
 The entire study will be monitored by the radiologist and technologist.

-Guidelines for Preparation for Fetal MRI
+Preparation Guidelines for Fetal MRI

 Some expectant mothers may not be good candidates for a fetal MRI.
 Anyone with a heart pacemaker or any kind of metallic implant, should not have the fetal MRI unless her physician and radiologist give approval for the exam.